webman-php/webman-manual/resource/doc/en/components/validation.md

 php webman make:validator UserValidator -t wa_users -o thinkorm
 ```

-### Example
+### Complete example

 ```bash
 php webman make:validator UserValidator -t wa_users -d mysql -s crud -o laravel -f
 ```

-## Unit Testing
+## Unit Tests

-Enter the `webman/validation` root directory and execute:
+From the `webman/validation` root directory, run:

 ```bash
 composer install
 vendor\bin\phpunit -c phpunit.xml
 ```

-## All Validation Rules Reference
+## Validation Rules Reference

 <a name="available-validation-rules"></a>
 ## Available Validation Rules

 > [!IMPORTANT]
-> - Webman Validation is based on `illuminate/validation`, with rule names consistent with Laravel, and the rules themselves have no Webman-specific modifications.
+> - Webman Validation is based on `illuminate/validation`; rule names match Laravel and there are no Webman-specific rules.
-> - The middleware validates data from `$request->all()` (GET+POST) by default and merges route parameters, excluding uploaded files; for file-related rules, manually merge `$request->file()` into the data or call `Validator::make` manually.
+> - Middleware validates data from `$request->all()` (GET+POST) merged with route parameters by default, excluding uploaded files; for file rules, merge `$request->file()` into the data yourself, or call `Validator::make` manually.
-> - `current_password` depends on authentication guards, `exists`/`unique` depend on database connections and query builders, and these rules are unavailable without integrating the corresponding components.
+> - `current_password` depends on auth guard; `exists`/`unique` depend on database connection and query builder; these rules are unavailable when the corresponding components are not integrated.

-The following lists all available validation rules and their functions:
+The following lists all available validation rules and their purposes:

 <style>
     .collection-method-list > p {